rticommunity/connextauto-swc-example/README.md

 # Observing the dataflows using RTI Tools

-Start *RTI Admin Console*.
+- Start *RTI Admin Console*.
 You should see the pub;isher and subscriber applications.

-Start *rtiddsspy*.
+- Start *rtiddsspy*.
 You should be able to subscribe to the data from the publisher.

 ---
-(c) Copyright, Real-Time Innovations, 2020.
-All rights reserved.
+(C) Copyright 2020-2022 Real-Time Innovations, Inc.  All rights reserved.

-RTI grants Licensee a license to use, modify, compile, and create derivative works of the software solely for use with RTI Connext DDS.
-Licensee may redistribute copies of the software provided that all such copies are subject to this license.
-The software is provided "as is", with no warranty of any type, including any warranty for fitness for any purpose.
-RTI is under no obligation to maintain or support the software.
-RTI shall not be liable for any incidental or consequential damages arising out of the use or inability to use the software.
+The use of this software is governed by the terms specified in the RTI Labs License Agreement, available at https://www.rti.com/terms/RTILabs.

+By accessing, downloading, or otherwise using this software, you agree to be bound by those terms.